 Indian gooseberry (amla) when mixed with lemon juice makes for a very potent concoction to fight dandruff as Indian gooseberry has antifungal and antiviral properties that enhance hair health.

 Take 2 tablespoons each of amla juice and lemon juice.
-Mix both the juices together and apply on the scalp using a cotton ball or a dropper.
+Mix both the juices together and apply them on the scalp using a cotton ball or a dropper.
 Leave it on for 30 minutes and then rinse your hair with regular water.
 This is one of the most easy and inexpensive ways of using lemon for dandruff problems.

 - Curd and lemon

-Curd is rich in minerals, calcium and fatty acids, making it a healthy option for hair nourishment.
+Curd is rich in minerals, calcium, and fatty acids, making it a healthy option for hair nourishment.
 The antibacterial agents help in soothing the itchiness in your scalp and irritation.
-Take 1 cup curd, 1 tablespoon lemon juice, 3 teaspoons fenugreek seeds soaked and mashed.
-Mix the ingredients well and apply the mixture on the scalp.
+Take 1 cup curd, 1 tablespoon lemon juice, 3 teaspoons of fenugreek seeds soaked and mashed.
+Mix the ingredients well and apply the mixture to the scalp.
 Keep it on for at least 45 minutes before washing the hair with shampoo.
 This is one of the most common remedies using lemon for dandruff.

 - Egg and Lemon